COMM 100 Introduction to Communication

 SoS or 3 s.h.
 COMM or MCOM.

-COMM 280 In Search of a New Rhetoric 3 s.h.
+COMM 280 Rhetoric 3 s.h.
 Study of history, nature and function of rhetoric.
 Study of rhetoricians and rhetorical theories, Plato to present.
 Emphasis on making connections, understanding theories, and applying to contemporary usage.
+Offered irregularly.
 (LA) Prerequisites: JrS and 12 s.h.
 COMM.

 COMM 294 Special Topics in Communication Arts 3 s.h.
 Unique topics in communication Arts.
 Study of issues that confront those concerned with communication or speech science and the directions that these vital matters have taken.
 LA determination based on course content.
 Prerequisite: SoS or 3 s.h.
 COMM.

 COMM 295 Teaching Assistantship in Communication Arts 1-3 s.h.
 Designed to provide a college-level experience for students who are exceptionally qualified to undertake appropriate responsibilities and demands including such activities as tutoring, grading and recording of exams, assisting in research, assisting in the setup and supervision of video presentations and/or production classes, and/or participating in classroom presentations.
 Assistant works directly under the guidance of a faculty member.
-Prerequisites: JrS, competence in the subject area, and satisfactory completion of course for which the student will assist.
-Minimum 2.5 GPA, plus permission of instructor and the Department Chair.
+Prerequisites: JrS, See college minimum Teaching Assistantship requirements.

 COMM 299 Independent Study in Communication